Washington State, Minnesota, California, New Jersey, Texas, and New York Bench Guides

 Working with the Hague Domestic Violence Project, a team of Minnesota judges, attorneys, advocates, and social scientists developed a Minnesota Bench Guide, The Hague Convention on the Civil Aspects of International Child Abduction in Cases Involving Allegations of Domestic Violence (October 2011), for judges who are hearing Hague Convention cases involving allegations of domestic violence.
 The case law in the guide is focused on Minnesota and 8th Circuit courts.

 The Bench Guides are intended for judges handling Hague Convention cases involving allegations of domestic violence by the respondent.
-For a copy of Washington or Minnesota Bench, please submit a request.
+For a copy of a state Bench Guide, please submit a request.

 Adapting Our Bench Guides

-We understand that these bench guides may not be of complete assistance to judges hearing cases outside of Washington State or Minnesota.
+We understand that these bench guides may not be of complete assistance to judges hearing cases outside of Washington State, Minnesota, California, New Jersey, Texas, and New York.
 A goal of the Hague Domestic Violence Project is to assist other areas of the country to use these guides to develop a similar one for their particular region.
-We are currently working with multiple states to create bench guides for their jurisdiction.
+We are currently working on a Model Bench Guide that can be adapted for other states.

 Contact The Hague Domestic Violence Project

 If you have any questions regarding these bench guides, or if you are interested in creating a bench guide for your area, please contact us.